| | |

 Using a Telescope vs. Camera Lens

 My first deep-sky photo of the Lagoon Nebula was taken using a DSLR camera and a thousand-dollar astronomical telescope (Explore Scientific ED80).
-The telescope delivered crisp, well color-corrected images of my subject at a focal length of 480mm.
+The telescope, with a focal length of 480mm, delivered crisp, well-color-corrected images of my subject.

 Telescopes, such as the apochromatic refractor, are designed to focus pinpoints of light (stars) without color fringing (chromatic aberration).
 They often use much longer focal lengths than a camera lens (higher magnification) and include robust focusers that allow you to fine-tune your focus position.